ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 `/opt/nimpee/conf.d/api.json`.
 Please contact IP Fabric Support for such a change.

-## Snapshot-specific Settings
+## Snapshot-Specific Settings

 ![Snapshot-specific settings](snapshots/snapshot_settings.png)

-Adjusting the settings for either a new snapshot or a previously-created snapshot will override the global **Settings**.
+Adjusting the settings for either a new snapshot or a previously created snapshot will override the global **Settings**.
 This is useful for example for testing different SSH settings, Site Separation rules or authentication methods.

 ## Inspection of Network Issues